Todd Bentley

-Life and career

 Early life

 Todd Bentley was born in Sechelt, British Columbia, Canada.
 He grew up in Gibsons, British Columbia, a small community on the western coast of Canada.
 As told in his autobiography, his parents divorced while he was a child, and he struggled with drug and alcohol addiction.

+Arrest

 Bentley was convicted at age 15 of sexually assaulting a much younger boy two years earlier.
 Although the criminal records of juvenile offenders in Canada were normally protected from public disclosure under the Young Offenders Act, the nature of his conviction became public when Bentley thought he was speaking off the record to a reporter who later published his remarks in a March 2001 magazine article from The Report.

 Bentley publicly responded to this article in an interview that was published in Charisma.
 That article reported the following concerning a "revival meeting" Bentley had held in Kelowna, Canada, "The family of the assault victim had moved to Kelowna, and when they saw the posters with Bentley's name, they contacted local media.
 Bentley decided to address the local outcry by going on the 6 p.m. local TV-news broadcast.
 He admitted the crime on-air, asked for forgiveness, told viewers how ashamed he was, and how he was transformed five years after the incident by the gospel's power."

 Bentley later said the original article, which appeared in The Report Newsmagazine, was, in substance, true: "'They were sexual crimes,' Bentley admits.
 'I was involved in a sexual assault ring.
 I turned around and did what happened to me.
 I was assaulted too.'"
 At 17, Bentley was hospitalized again after his fourth drug overdose.
 At 18, he claimed that he changed his lifestyle completely due to his conversion to Christianity.
 Soon after this, he began his Christian ministry.

+Career

 Fresh Fire Ministries

 In 1998, the Fresh Fire Ministry group asked Bentley to give his testimony at one of their weekly meetings.
 Soon after, on Mother's Day 1998 Bentley took over leadership of the group, and it became more of a revival movement.
 He traveled to India, Africa, South America, Mexico and Europe taking part in crusades and revivals.
 This became Fresh Fire Ministries Canada which was led by Bentley until the time of his resignation in August 2008 after his separation from his wife.
 That ministry changed its name to Transform International in 2009.
 That same year, Bentley, with the help of Rick Joyner, created a new ministry called Fresh Fire USA.
 Fresh Fire USA leases space adjacent to Joyner's Heritage International Ministries Conference Center, where they have a FreshFire Healing Center and a local church, Secret Place Church.